Please email us at email@example.com if you cannot find an answer to your question.

 A complete approach to roof replacement is about so much more than just replacing the old worn out shingles with new ones.
 It requires removal of all the underlayment down to a clean roof deck, inspection of the deck and replacement of any damaged decking, and then application of ice and water shield at the roof's most vulnerable leak points, in addition to replacement of as much flashing as can be done without damaging siding or other exterior cladding.
 This includes replacing all pipe jack boots, vent caps, collars, and bases, as well as the drip-edge and any other accessories.
 It's important to ensure ventilation is working properly to enhance the life of the roof system.
 When all components of a roof system are designed to work as parts of a whole, and installed properly, the roof will last longer, and perform better in harsh weather than roofs where the contractor has mixed and matched different brands of products and allows for a margin of error that is unacceptable to Elite Roofers.
 Only when following the manufacturer's installation instructions 100% and using all their prescribed materials can a roofing contractor truly say they offer a complete roof system.

 Each municipality, city and county in Texas has different requirements for roof replacement.
 In many areas, there is no permit required.
 However, The Woodlands Township requires a permit for roof replacement.
-Within city limits on Houston, Conroe, Tomball, Friendswood, Katy, and many other cities, a permit is required, and only a roofing contractor who is registered with the city can perform the work without jeopardizing the homeowner.
+Within the city limits of Houston, Conroe, Shenandoah, Oak Ridge North, Tomball, Friendswood, Katy, and many other cities served by Elite Roofers, a permit is required for roof replacement, and only a roofing contractor who is registered with the city can perform the work without jeopardizing the homeowner.
 A qualified roofing contractor, like Elite Roofers, will know this before you hire them, and will navigate all the municipal permitting systems for you.

 Surprisingly, no, roofers do not have to be licensed in Texas.
 This can make it difficult on homeowners to determine whether the roofer they've chosen will do what they say they're going to do, or that the roofing work meets code requirements.
 Only 10% of roofing contractors in Texas obtain a roofing license, Elite Roofers is licensed by the Roofing Contractors Association of Texas (RCAT).